JackSzwergold/Writing/memories/The Crown Royal Bag of Jewelry.md

 I didn’t go along with her at the time—I was too old—but I liked the jeweler and only have fond memories of him.

-When I was younger, my mom would drag me along
+When I was younger, my mom would drag me along to the shop.
+Like most low-rent neighborhood jewelry shops, it had a small array of goods for sale, but was also a kina pawn shop for the neighborhood.
+No questions asked, bring your stuff in

 ***